Egattur (Chengalpattu District)

-Egattur is a village in Kanchipuram district of Tamil Nadu, located on the southern outskirts of Chennai, India.
+Egattur is a village in Chengalpattu district of Tamil Nadu, located on the southern outskirts of Chennai, India.
 It is a suburban area near the SIPCOT IT Park, Siruseri.
 It is located between Navalur and Kazhipathur along the Old Mahabalipuram Road parallel to Muttukadu on the East Coast Road.

 Geography

 It also borders the Buckingham Canal that runs into the Muttukadu backwaters.
 Illegal dumping and environmental pollution have been serious concerns for Egattur residents.

 Transportation

 The bus stop outside SIPCOT IT Park is the main bus stand of Egattur region.

 Education

 The Mohammad Sathak A. J. College of Engineering is located in this region.